sebasmonia/dotfiles/README.md

   * Handled via tabletmode.py, autostarted in i3 config
   * Listens to all ACPI events, there's potential to handle more things
   * Details on panel buttons below
+* Gestures and right click support via https://github.com/PeterCxy/evdev-right-click-emulation and the Gesture option in the Wacom drivers.
+In theory should use touchegg for those, since I don't have a DE.

 ### Touch keyboard